The enumeration of independent sets on some lattices: Introduction

 \section{Introduction}

-The lattice statistics in statistical physics has a long history.
-A typical problem is to count the ways of putting particles in a plane lattice sites so that no two share the same site or are in adjacent sites.
+The study of lattice statistics in statistical physics has a long history.
+A typical problem is to count the ways of putting particles in the sites of a plane lattice such that no two share the same site or are in adjacent sites.
 Such problems are called the planar lattice gases models \cite{b,b2,bet,dg,f,ps}.
 Mathematicians formulated them by the enumeration of the $(0,1)$ matrices which describe the independent sets in a plane quadratic lattice graph (also called a planar grid graph) \cite{cw,e,w,w2}.
-In this paper, we use $G_{m,n}$ (where $m,n$ always denote positive integers) to denote a plane lattice graph, that is a finite part of a plane lattice, whose vertices are arranged in $(m+1)$ rows and $(n+1)$ columns.
+Let us recall some basic concept of lattice gases model on plane quadratic lattice graph.
+We use $G_{m,n}$ (where $m,n$ always denote positive integers) to denote a plane lattice graph, that is a finite part of a plane lattice, whose vertices are arranged in $(m+1)$ rows and $(n+1)$ columns.
 Given an independent set $S$ of graph $G_{m,n}$, a portion of $S$ that lies in a fixed column of $G_{m,n}$ can be represented by an $(m+1)$-vector of $0$'s and $1$'s, where a $1$ indicates the vertex is in $S$ and a $0$ indicates the vertex is not in $S$.

 If $G_{m,n}$ is a plane quadratic lattice graph, then any $(m+1)$-vector arising this way has no two consecutive $1$'s.
 Clearly, a vertex subset $S$ of $G_{m,n}$ is an independent set only if all its $n+1$ corresponding $(m+1)$-vectors represents independent sets.
 Let $P_{m}$ denote the set of all $(m+1)$-vectors of $0$'s and $1$'s with no two consecutive $1$'s.
 The cardinality of $P_{m}$ is well known (and can be easily seen) to be $F_{m+3}$, the Fibonacci number (starting from $F_0=0, F_1=1$.)
 We can construct an $(m+1)$ by $(n+1)$ matrix $M$ to represent an independent set $S$ of $G_{m,n}$ by the gluing procedure described below.
 First, take a vector from $P_{m}$ such that it corresponds to the first column of $S$, and denote it as $v_1$.
 Then, to the right of $v_1$ we glue a vector $v_2$ selected from $P_{m}$ that corresponds to the second column of $S$.
 Then we glue a vector $v_3$ from $P_{m}$ to the right of $v_2$, and so on so forth.
 Continue this way until the $(n+1)$-th column is glued and then we obtain the $(m+1)$ by $(n+1)$ matrix $M$ representing the independent set $S$.
 We can get all the possible matrices representing independent sets of $G_{m,n}$ by this procedure of gluing vectors from $P_{m}$.
 Note that two vectors of $P_{m}$ can be glued together if and only if they have no 1's in common position, i.e., they are orthogonal (their dot product equals zero.)
 In the above procedure, we glue columns from left to right.
 Similarly, we can have another procedure that glues rows from top to bottom.
 Note that for non-grid lattice graphs $G_{m,n}$, these two procedures may lead to different transfer patterns.
 But for all the lattices considered in this paper, the transfer patterns in the two procedures are the same.